Writer Bios

 Nicole Howe is a writer, speaker, wife, and homeschooling mama to four kiddos.
 She serves as editor and regular contributor for the quarterly publication An Unexpected Journal and is a regular contributor for the online magazine Cultivating.
 She holds a Masters Degree in Cultural Apologetics from Houston Baptist University where she discovered the power of the imagination to restore awe and wonder to her floundering faith.
 When she's not devouring books, Nicole loves singing, pretending to be a chef, and performing Improv at her local theater.

 Liuan Huska is a freelance journalist and writer at the intersection of ecology, embodiment, and faith.
 She is the author of Hurting Yet Whole: Reconciling Body and Spirit in Chronic Pain and Illness, a book weaving memoir, theology, and sociocultural critique.
 Liuan has written reported and opinion pieces for Christianity Today, Spirituality and Health, The Christian Century, BioLogos, and other publications.
-She is a regular columnist for Sojourners magazine and a fellow with the Religion and Environment Story Project.
+She is a regular columnist for Sojourners magazine.

 Liuan lives with her family on the ancestral lands of several Native tribes, including the Potawatomi, near Chicago.
 When not writing, she might be found gardening, trying to identify edible plants, dancing in her living room, and breathing.